CSerratore/cserratore.github.io/src/content/articles/build-the-right-thing/index.md

 ## Being a Dope on the Ropes

-The _Rumble in the Jungle_ is "arguably the greatest sporting event of the 20th century".
+The _Rumble in the Jungle_ is arguably the greatest sporting event of the 20th century.

 The setting was Zaire, Africa in 1974.
 It featured Muhammad Ali against undefeated and undisputed heavyweight champion George Foreman.

 The 32 year old Ali was coming in as a well-worn 4-1 underdog.
+He had spent the past 4 years climbing back into contention after his controversial exile in 1966 for refusing to enlist in the U.S. war in Vietnam.
 His opponent was the younger heavy-hitting Foreman.
-Formane was renown for his punching power, size, and sheer physical dominance.
+Foreman was renown for his punching power, size, and sheer physical dominance.

 Both fighters came into the match with a different game plan.
 Foreman had been training to cut off the ring.
 This would negate Ali's speed advantage and force him into a battle of punching power.
 A winning plan, as predicted by most who believed George would come out on top.